Used Car Buying Topics

 Used cars do not have an invoice.
 This makes it almost impossible for someone to know what a dealer actually paid for a car.
 On top of not knowing how much a dealer has in a car, the used car market fluctuates up or down almost on a daily basis.
 So what can you do?
 You can calculate how much money a dealer should have in the vehicle and negotiate from there.

-Once you receive the information on the car you want to buy from the listing sites above, read my article on how to estimate dealers a dealer's used car cost here.
+Once you receive the information on the car you want to buy from the listing sites above, you will next want to estimate what the dealer paid for the used car.

 When negotiating the price of a used car, your goal is to purchase the vehicle below or as close to trade-in value as possible.
-This will give you a good idea of what to pay for the vehicle and keep you from being ripped off.
-Click here to learn how to negotiate a used car's price effectively.
+Buying the car within this range will keep you from overpaying for the vehicle and allow you to rest easy knowing you got a good deal.

 When you buy a used car, you typically buy it "as-is where-is" unless the vehicle has any remaining manufacturer's warranty left.
 If the vehicle doesn't have any warranty left, you will be responsible for any repairs the vehicle incurs.
 Always check the age of the vehicle and the mileage to see if the manufacturer's warranty is expired.